 Graphic novels

-When it comes to the adaptation of classic literature into different mediums, graphic novels have always been a popular choice.
+Graphic novels have become an incredibly creative medium for literary adaptations.
 Shakespeare’s work is no exception, with numerous adaptations being made over the years.

 By using different approaches, both series provide readers with unique ways to experience the timeless stories and characters created by the Bard.